SaadAhla/PE-Obfuscator/README.md

 ### The Obfuscator :
-    - Gets Fileless PE from a remote server
+    - Gets xored Fileless PE from a remote server
     - Drop the Loader in the disk
     - Add random section to that Loader
-    - Add the Fileless PE to the new created Loader section
+    - Add the xored Fileless PE to the new created Loader section

 ### The Loader :
     - Unhook ntdll from knowndlls
     - Drop RTCore64 to the disk
     - Load/Install RTCore64
     - Exploit RTCore64 to Remove Kernel Callbacks
+    - xor PE
     - Map/Load PE from the added Section
     - Stomped a big module that fit the PE.